kjittiwan/kjittiwan/README.md

 **`Chronically online..🌐👨🏻‍💻`**

 I'm a passionate Front-End Developer building and learning new things every day.
 All coding projects are built with the desire to challenge myself and to create something better than what I created yesterday.
-If I'm not coding I'm probabbly making music, playing basketball, or queueing up for a League of Legends game.
+If I'm not coding I'm probably making music, playing basketball, or queueing up for a League of Legends game.

 ---